DiligentGraphics/DiligentSamples/Tutorials/Tutorial24_VRS/readme.md

     }
 }
 ```

-`IDeviceContext::SetShadingRate()` set the `BaseRate` value.<br/>
+`IDeviceContext::SetShadingRate()` sets the `BaseRate` value.<br/>
-`SV_ShadingRate` in vertex shader set a `PerPrimitiveRate` value and it combines with per-draw rate:
+`SV_ShadingRate` output of a vertex or a geometry shader defines the `PerPrimitiveRate` value and it is combined with the per-draw rate:
 `PrimitiveRate = ApplyCombiner(PrimitiveCombiner, BaseRate, PerPrimitiveRate)`<br/>

-Next, the texel from the VRS texture is read to `TextureRate` and combined:
+Next, the texel from the VRS texture is read to `TextureRate` and is combined with the primitive rate from the previous step:
 `FinalRate = ApplyCombiner(TextureCombiner, PrimitiveRate, TextureRate)`<br/>

-After that GPU executes pixel shaders on a 4x4 tile depending on a `FinalRate` value.<br/>
+After that GPU executes pixel shaders on a 4x4 tile using the `FinalRate` value.<br/>

-Value `SHADING_RATE_1X1` means all pixel shaders in tile will be executed, value `SHADING_RATE_4X4` means that just one pixel shader per tile will be executed.
+`SHADING_RATE_1X1` means that pixel shader will be executed for all pixels in the tile will be processed.
+`SHADING_RATE_4X4` means that just one pixel shader per tile will be executed.
+Other values define intermediate rates.

-## VRS in mobile GPU
+## VRS on mobile GPUs

 ## VRS in Metal API

-Metal has different implementation:
-1. It is named a rasterization rate, so all geometry in the tile will be rendered in different resolutions.
+Implementation of variable rate shading in Metal is very different compared to Direct3D12 and Vulkan.
+It requires
+special handling from the application.

+1. Unlike Direct3D12 and Vulkan where only pixel shader is executed at a lower rate, but rasterization is performed
+   at the full resolution (in particular, depth testing is performed at full resolution), in Metal everything is downscaled.
+   A 2x2 shading rate means that the entire tile is rasterized at 1/2x1/2 resolution, not just the pixel shader.
-2. Only texture based rate is supported.
+2. Only texture-based shading rate is supported.
-3. Rasterization rate is not specified by a 2D texture, but only a single row and column with float values in range 0..1.
+3. Rasterization rate is not specified by a 2D texture.
+Instead, a special rasterization map is used that defines
+   rasterization rates for columns and rows.
+A rasterization rate for the specific tile is given by the row and column
+   where it is located.
+Rows and columns use a single float value in the range 0..1.
-Format `SHADING_RATE_FORMAT_COL_ROW_FP32` is used to detect this kind of texture.
+   Diligent defines a special shading rate format `SHADING_RATE_FORMAT_COL_ROW_FP32` to indicate this kind of shading rate map.
-The 2D texture will be calculated as multiplication between column and row elements.
-A new interface `IRasterizationRateMapMtl` is used to work with the rasterization rate map.
+   A new interface `IRasterizationRateMapMtl` is used to work with the rasterization rate map in Metal.
 ![](mtl_vrs.png)
-4. You can not change the rasterization rate map content, you should create a new object.
-5. A two render passes required to use variable rasterization rate.
-First pass is a rendering with a variable rasterization rate to the intermediate texture.
+4. A rasterization rate map is an immutable object and can't be updated.
+A new object has to be created to use different rates.
+5. Rendering with VRS enabled is performed to a reduced-resolution texture.
-Second pass - resolve intermediate texture to the full size render target.
+6. A special resolve pass is required to upscale this texture to the full resolution.

+The code snippet below shows how a resolve pass may be implemented in Metal:

 ```cpp
 fragment
 float4 PSmain(         VSOut                        in          [[stage_in]],   // vertex shader generates fullscreen triangle